More Luxury Brands Venture into Hotel Space

 Fashion-Focused Trend ramps up, as more luxury brands set their sight in hospitality space in the world’s glitziest destinations.

-Since the opening of the world’s first fashion-branded hotel – Palazzo Versace Queensland – almost a decade ago, more leading names in the fashion industry soon saw opportunity in the hotel industry.
+Since the opening of the world’s first fashion-branded hotel — Palazzo Versace Queensland — almost a decade ago, more leading names in the fashion industry soon saw opportunities in the hotel industry.

 Designers including Karl Lagerfeld, Christian Dior, and Diane von Furstenberg created suites for other hotel brands.
 Now, numerous leading fashion companies boast hotels under their brands.
 Armani Milan hotel, Ferragamo’s Lungarno Collection Portrait Firenze, a 34-suite hotel in Florence, and the list goes on with Versace, Baccarat, and Missoni.

-Deciphering the popularity and appeal of these hotel to luxury travelers, Liv Gussing Burgess, owner of Luxury Hotel Consulting based in London explains that “these hotels are located in either key strategic locations—in terms of their key customer markets such as Shanghai, Beijing, and Tokyo for Bulgari, or key gateway cities such as London—and in exotic locations that help elevate the brand.”
+Deciphering the popularity and appeal of these hotel to luxury travellers, Liv Gussing Burgess, owner of Luxury Hotel Consulting based in London explains that “these hotels are located in either key strategic locations — in terms of their key customer markets such as Shanghai, Beijing, and Tokyo for Bulgari, or key gateway cities such as London — and in exotic locations that help elevate the brand.”

 “Hotels are a great way to showcase the design philosophy of a brand, to entertain its customers, and to project a lifestyle that goes beyond products,” a Bvlgari spokesperson said in a statement.

-Fueling the trend, popular lifestyle brands in the U.S. are also moving into the hospitality space; West Elm, Equinox, and Detroit-based watchmaker Shinola have all announced their hotel projects.
+Fueling the trend, popular lifestyle brands in the U.S. are also moving into the hospitality space or they will consult senior-housing real estate broker; West Elm, Equinox, and Detroit-based watchmaker Shinola have all announced their hotel projects.
 With ample in-store retail experience and a helpful leverage of data, these brands are better able to grasp and fulfil the interests of their existing customers.